 - 2018 New Jersey, $871,030 verdict: An adult female died at the age of 37 due to an undiagnosed aortic dissection while under the care and treatment of the defendants.
 The decedent’s estate claimed that the doctor failed to properly and timely diagnose and treat her conditions, leading to her ultimate death.
 The estate claimed the doctors did not provide the adequate standard of care, deviated from accepted procedures, and failed to refer her to a specialist for evaluation.
 The defendants denied liability.
 The jury determined the defendants to be 100 percent negligent and awarded the estate $871,030 for damages and funeral expenses.

-- 2017 Massachusetts, $900,000 settlement: In this wrongful death matter, the plaintiff alleged that the defendant radiologist was negligent during an angioplasty procedure which resulted in the patient suffering a fatal aortic dissection.
-The decedent came under the care of the defendant, an interventional radiologist, for the placement of rental artery stent due to moderate right and left renal artery stenosis.
-During the procedure, the defendant needed to exchange a short sheath for a long sheath.
-During this process, the defendant lost access to the lower pole artery and made several attempts to re-canalize the vessel which were unsuccessful.
-The patient began to complain of severe chest and back pain and it appeared that the patient suffered an aortic dissection.
-The procedure was stopped immediately and an abdominal aortogram revealed compression along the left lateral wall of the inferior aorta.
+- 2017 Massachusetts, $900,000 settlement: In this wrongful death matter, the plaintiff alleged that the defendant radiologist was negligent during an angioplasty procedure, which resulted in the patient suffering a fatal aortic dissection.
+The decedent came under the care of the defendant, an interventional radiologist, for the placement of a renal artery stent due to moderate right and left renal artery stenosis.
+The defendant needed to exchange a short sheath for a long sheath during the procedure.
+During this process, the defendant lost access to the lower pole artery and made several attempts to re-canalize the vessel, which were unsuccessful.
+The patient began to complain of severe chest and back pain, and it appeared that the patient suffered an aortic dissection.
+The procedure was stopped immediately, and an abdominal aortogram revealed compression along the left lateral wall of the inferior aorta.
 A later CTA scan showed rapidly progressing extensive aortic dissection and dissection of the thoracic aorta extending to the root.
-The defendant was uncertain of how to proceed and consulted with other physicians before ultimately deciding to have the patient be med flighted to another facility.
-The patient coded shortly after that decision and died shortly thereafter.
-The plaintiff brought suit against the defendant alleging negligence.
+The defendant was uncertain how to proceed and consulted with other physicians before deciding to have the patient med-flighted to another facility.
+The patient coded shortly after that decision and died shortly after that.
+The plaintiff brought suit against the defendant, alleging negligence.
 The defendant denied the allegations and disputed that there was a deviation from acceptable standards of care under the circumstances.
-The parties agreed to resolve the plaintiff's claim for the sum of $900,000.
+The parties agreed to resolve the plaintiff’s claim for the sum of $900,000.

-- 2017, New Jersey $875,000 settlement: A man underwent a triple bypass procedure and was discharged from the hospital without any complications.
+- 2017, New Jersey $875,000 settlement: A man underwent a triple bypass procedure and was discharged without complications.
 Once he got home, the plaintiff contended he suffered an episode where he had sharp throat pain and briefly passed out.
-The patient was taken back to the hospital where he was diagnosed with pneumonia.
-The defendant gave the patient a trans-thoracic cardiogram which is an external procedure that only shows a small portion of the aorta.
-Afterward, the doctor let the man be discharged.
-Three days later, his aorta ruptures, suffers from profound brain damage and dies.
-The estate of the decedent sued the doctor for failure to use a trans-esophageal echocardiogram or MRI to properly diagnose his aortic dissection and failure to further analyze his results when they showed “suspicious artifacts” on his scan.
-The defendant denied liability and claimed there was no evidence of an aortic dissection on the echocardiogram so there was no reason to take further action.
-Both parties agreed to settle and the plaintiff was given $875,000.
+The patient was taken back to the hospital, where he was diagnosed with pneumonia.
+The defendant gave the patient a trans-thoracic cardiogram, which is an external procedure that only shows a small portion of the aorta.
+Afterward, the doctor discharged the man.
+Three days later, his aorta ruptures, he suffers from profound brain damage and dies.
+The estate of the decedent sued the doctor for failure to use a trans-esophageal echocardiogram or MRI to properly diagnose his aortic dissection and failure to analyze his results further when they showed “suspicious artifacts” on his scan.
+The defendant denied liability and claimed no evidence of an aortic dissection on the echocardiogram, so there was no reason to take further action.
+Both parties agreed to settle, and the plaintiff was given $875,000.

 - 2012, Kentucky: $1,300,000 verdict, less 30% comparative fault.
 This is a tragic case of a 49-year-old woman who died waiting to go into surgery.
 The lawsuit by the woman’s husband claimed a doctor made no effort to rule out a thoracic aortic dissection despite the evidence.
 Had the doctor ordered a CT scan, he would have seen the dissection.